TMS9900: History

 The TMS9900 was designed as a single-chip version of the TI 990 minicomputer series, much like the Intersil 6100 was a single chip PDP-8 (12 bits), and the Fairchild 9440 and Data General mN601 were both one-chip versions of Data General's Nova.
 Unlike multi-chip 16-bit microprocessors such as the National Semiconductor IMP-16 or DEC LSI-11, some of which predated the TMS9900, the 9900 was a single-chip, self-contained 16-bit microprocessor.

 The minicomputer roots of the TMS9900 give rise to a number of architectural features that are not commonly found on designs that started from a blank sheet.
 Notable among these was the TMS9900's use of processor registers that are mapped into main memory.
 This allows for fast context switching, which can be accomplished by changing a single register, the Workspace Pointer, to point to the first entry in a list of register values.
 More traditional designs would require the entire set of internal registers to be stored out to memory or the stack.

 The downside to this approach is that accessing these registers is much slower.
 In a minicomputer implementation with fast memory, the effect is relatively small and the upside in a real-time or multi-tasking environment is significant as context switches are common.
-In other roles, like single-user microcomputers, this tradeoff may not be worthwhile.
+In other roles, like typical single-user microcomputers of the era, this tradeoff may not be worthwhile.
 The 40-pin implementations of the 9900 included 128 or 256 bytes of fast onboard RAM for registers.

 TI used the same architecture across different divisions for corporate synergy: "one company, one computer architecture".
 In the late 1970s Walden C. Rhines gave a presentation of the TMS99110, then code-named "Alpha", to an IBM group developing a personal computer.
 "We wouldn't know until 1981 just what we had lost" because IBM chose the Intel 8088 for the IBM PC, he recalled.
 One factor was the lack of a roadmap for accessing more than 64KB of logical memory.
-The 9900 family could expand its address space to 16 MiB only by page-mapping; the 8088 could address 256K through segments.
+The 9900 family could expand its address space to 16 MiB only by page-mapping; the 8088 could address 1MB through segments.

 The TI 990 was so successful that TI ended plans to use TMS9900 in higher-end personal computers that would compete with the minicomputer, only producing the low-end TI-99/4A.
 After discontinuing 99/4A, the company microprocessor division eventually switched focus to the TMS320 special-purpose processor series.

 Microcomputer-on-chip implementations of variations of the 9900 in 40-pin packages included the TMS9940, TMS9980/81, and TMS9995.
 The SBP9900 was a ruggedized version.

 The last generation was the 99000 series, created to be the CPU of the 990/10A in 1981.
 The TMS99105 and 110 were sold as catalog parts.